 The petitioner, who has the right to claim damages, informs the Center of his or her agreement or disagreement with the recommendation.
 If the petitioner gives his or her agreement, a settlement can be reached.
-If the petitioner disagrees with the recommendation, the proceedings at the Center are
+If the petitioner disagrees with the recommendation, the proceedings at the Center are terminated.

-If the petitioner consents to the recommendation, the insurance company, etc. (the counterparty) is required to respect the result of the recommendation.
-Therefore, in accordance with the recommendation, the attorney in charge prepares an out-of-court written settlement or an instrument of discharge, on the basis of which the insurance company, etc., arranges for payment for claims for damages.
+If the petitioner consents to the recommendation, the insurance company, etc., which has a contract with the counterparty is required to respect the result of the recommendation.
+Therefore, in accordance with the recommendation, the attorney in charge prepares an out-of-court settlement document or an instrument of discharge, on the basis of which the insurance company, etc., arranges for payment for claims for damages.